jonathanlokianto/Capstone/Machine Learning/README.md

 # Machine Learning Documentation
-Dektes utilizes a Convolutional Neural Network (CNN) that accepts image inputs and outputs a result between 0 and 1, indicating the level of stress detected, where 0 represents "no stress" and 1 indicates "stress."
+Dektes uses a Convolutional Neural Network (CNN) to analyze image inputs and produce an output value between 0 and 1.
+This value represents the level of stress detected, where 0 signifies 'no stress' and 1 indicates 'stress.

 ## Team Members
 - **Jonathan Lokianto**